-Discovering a missing tooth might feel like the end of the world.
-At our Country Dental clinics in Cambridge and Toronto, our dentists strive to prevent any embarrassment and give you a guilt-free smile.
+At our Country Dental clinics in Cambridge, Fergus, and Toronto, our dentists use dental implants to help give patients a guilt-free smile.

 Naturally, we have many options to replace a missing tooth, which has many other implications beyond just a hole in a patient’s smile.
 A missing tooth can cause surrounding teeth to shift creating new crevices for plaque to hide in.
 This plaque can cause tooth decay or a possible infection down the road.

+Discovering a missing tooth might feel like the end of the world, but it isn’t.
 Implant dentistry is a great option for replacing a tooth.
 Unlike dentures, dental implants are surgically placed into the jawbone where they act to anchor replacement teeth.
-It looks and feels like a natural tooth.
-This allows dental patients to chew, speak, and smile just like they did before losing the tooth.
-Most importantly, a dental implant can prevent the future erosion of bone and preserve your bite and smile, as you grow older.
+Dental implants look and feels like natural teeth.
+This allows dental patients to chew, speak, and smile just like they did before losing a tooth (or teeth).
+Most importantly, a dental implant can prevent the future erosion of bone and preserve your bite and smile as you grow older.

 Dental Implant Procedure

 A dental implant is not a complicated dental procedure but does usually require specialized training and coursework.
 At Country Dental, we are proud to offer the in-house services of Dr. Ryan Schure, a dental specialist and Periodontist.
 Dr. Schure has specialized training in the treatment planning and placement of dental implants, from simple cases to full mouth surgical restorations and smile makeovers.

 Phase 1 – During the first step, your dentist or surgeon will drill a hole into the jawbone to place a titanium implant.
 Local anesthesia will prevent pain from overwhelming the patient.
 Sedation density is also available for those that are slightly worried about their pain threshold.